coredump-ch/pyminecraft/README.rst

 PyMinecraft
 ===========

 This is an alternative Python library for the Minecraft Pi Edition API.
+It aims to be simpler and more pythonic.